 Tip: Tickets can be purchased online at least one day in advance, preferably sooner in the high season.
 Prices range from 80 to 250 HRK ($11.3-$35.3) depending on the season.

 The raw beauty of the park is harder to enjoy when it is spent darting around clutches of tourists, avidly snapping selfies in front of every waterfall.
 For a chance to enjoy this popular fairy-tale wonderland in relative tranquillity make your way to the Upper Lakes (entrance 2) and hike down to the Lower Lakes.
 The majority of visitors make a beeline for the main waterfall which rushes down into the Lower Lakes portion of the park before making the trek up, leaving the Upper Lakes unexplored for the first few hours after the opening of the park.

-The park has eight different routes to choose from which range from 3,5 to 21 km trails all clearly indicated with signposts.
+The park has eight different routes to choose from ranging from 3,5 to 21 km (2.2-13 mi) trails all clearly indicated with signposts.
 The Plitvice National Park app offers an overview of the trails, as well as a host of different activities that are available around the park.
 When planning out your itinerary for your road trip in Croatia, try and plan out the route you will hike through the park too!

 The next leg of your road trip will leave the Croatian hinterland and head in the direction of the day Istrian Peninsula and the Adriatic Coast.